feredean/node-api-starter/CONTRIBUTING.md

 # For Contributors

 Thank you for your interest to contribute to this project!
 I will try to keep this project as up to date as possible and expand on the functionality and integrations that are already present.
-This being said any contribution or recommendation will be most welcome!
+This being said any contribution or feedback will be most welcome!

 ## Commit Messages